You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Name Reservation Fee

 Reserving a business name isn’t required in Arkansas, but if you have a great name and aren’t ready to start your LLC, you might take advantage of this service.
-When you reserve a business name in Arkansas, you’ll receive 120 days of exclusive name rights, and it will cost you $22.50 (if you file online) or $25 (if you file a hard copy).
+When you reserve a business name in Arkansas, you’ll receive 120 days of exclusive name rights, and it will cost you $22.50 (if you file online) or $25 (if you file a had copy).
 At the end of these 120 days, you can renew your reservation, but you’ll have to pay another fee.

 Articles of Organization Fee

 This is the big one, the most important form that you’ll file to start your Arkansas LLC.
 The Articles of Organization is what makes your business official and allows you to begin transacting business in the state.
 You can’t do much without it.
 In some states, the Articles of Organization is a pricey filing, but in Arkansas, it will only set you back $45 for an online submission ($50 for a paper filing).
-What’s nice, is that you only need to file the Articles of Organization once per business that you start.
+What’s nice is that you only need to file the Articles of Organization once per business that you start.
 As long as your form is accepted, you won’t have to think about paying this fee again.

 LLC Formation Service

-Starting an LLC can be a complicated and time-consuming process.
-If you want to spend less time on paperwork and more time planning your business, you might opt for an LLC formation service.
-These services take care of the registration process for you, so you don’t have to spend the time on research, paperwork, and filings.
+Starting an LLC in Arkansas can be a complicated and time-consuming process.
+If you want to spend less time on paperwork and more time planning your business, you might opt for an LLC formation company.
+These services take care of the registration process for you, so you don’t have to spend time on research, paperwork, and filings.

-Most of these services offer basic LLC formation service like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like Employer Identification Numbers, Operating Agreements, and expedited filing.
+Most of these services (like ZenBusiness or IncFile) offer basic LLC formation services like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like Employer Identification Numbers, operating agreements, and expedited filing.

 Registered Agent Service

 While you can be the registered agent for your own LLC, this puts pressure on you to keep up with business filings and potential legal disputes.
 Sometimes it’s better to hand off that responsibility to a professional.
-A registered agent service ensures that your annual reports and other forms are filed efficiently and on-time, saving you from the penalties of delinquent filings and the stress of having to do it yourself.
+A registered agent service ensures that your annual reports and other forms are filed efficiently, saving you from the penalties of delinquent filings and the stress of having to do it yourself.

 If you have questions or concerns about the LLC formation process or if it’s the best business structure for you, sometimes it’s best not to take chances and consult an attorney.
 They’re not cheap, but they can provide essential business advice, professional filing assistance, and peace of mind.

 Some attorneys offer free consultations (usually 30-60 minutes) but will charge by the hour after that.
 On average, business attorneys charge between $150-350 per hour.
-Some will offer a flat rate for setting up an LLC, which can range from $500-2000.
+Some will offer a flat rate for setting up an LLC, which can range from $500-2,000.